biggis-project/biggis-docs/docs/demos/opticalRemoteSensing/index.md

 Acc_{test} = 0.99
 $$

+$$
+F1_{test} = 0.99
+$$

-Despite the lack of prominent characteristic features in the reflectance spectra the accuracy of the classifier is yet rather high.
+Despite the lack of prominent characteristic features in the reflectance spectra the accuracy and the F1 score of the classifier is yet rather high.
 That changes when the classifier is tested on reflectance data of mixtures of the different fog fluids with chlorophyll, as shown in the table below:

 |                | Classified Fog Fluid 1  | Classified Fog Fluid 2 |